Yakuza E-Vehicles

 Yakuza E-Vehicles is an Indian electric two-wheeler manufacturer headquartered in Sirsa.
-It was founded by Dr. Dipanshu Mehta in November 2019.
-It has EV manufacturing facilities in Sirsa, Haryana, Memari, West Bengal, Kodikonda, Sri Sathya Sai, Andhra Pradesh and Samudan, Gwalior, Madhya Pradesh.
+It was founded by Nirmala Rani in November 2019.
+It has EV manufacturing facilities in Sirsa, Haryana, Memari, West Bengal, Samudan, Gwalior, Madhya Pradesh and Salem, Tamil Nadu.

 History

-Yakuza EV was founded in 21st November 2019 by Dr. Dipanshu Mehta.
+Yakuza EV was founded in 21st November 2019 by Nirmala Rani.
 Yakuza Electric Vehicles comes under parent company Maa Luxmi E-Vehicles Private Limited.
 Yakuza launched its mother plant in Sirsa, Haryana.

 Yakuza produced its first electric scooter (Yakuza Rubie) in 2019.
 In 2023, Yakuza launched its first budget-friendly EV car.